51f4 Help | Reading Groups for Everyone Skip to content

-To add a groups to the Reading Groups for Everyone website it has to be a group of people who come together (literally or virtually) to share and discuss things that they have read or written.
-They can be commonly known as reading groups, writing groups or books clubs, or sometimes by other names.
-Your group doesn't have to meet in a venue - it can be an online group - but it does have to discuss reading and writing.
+To add a groups to the Reading Groups for Everyone website it has to be a group of people who come together (literally or virtually) to share and discuss things that they have read, books they have listened to or literature they have read aloud together.
+They can be commonly known as reading groups or books clubs, or sometimes by other names.
+Your group doesn’t have to meet in a venue – it can be an online group – but it does have to discuss reading.

 Groups can be run by libraries, other organisations or by members of the public.